3.3.2sr - SRTC Procedure: Use of Vehicles

 All drivers of state vehicles must be state employees (actively on payroll; work-study students qualify).
 Drivers must provide a valid driver’s license and successfully pass a driver history record review.
 Only SRTC students and state employees are allowed to ride in state vehicles.
 Spouses are not allowed to ride in state vehicles unless they are employees.

 An insurance card is maintained in the glove compartment of each vehicle containing instructions for reporting vehicle accidents (must be reported within 48 hours).
 Gas credit cards are maintained by a designated fleet management custodian and are issued via checkout system.
 Fleet management custodians are at the following locations:

 - SRTC-Thomasville - Maintenance and Facilities Office [Maintenance Building]

 - SRTC-Moultrie-Veterans Parkway - Business Office [Building A]

-- SRTC-Tifton - Office of the Vice President for Operations [Building C]
+- SRTC-Tifton - Office of the Executive Director of Facilities [Building C]

 - SRTC-Bainbridge- Maintenance office [Building 500]

 The last four (4) digits of drivers employee SS/ID number is used to purchase gas using the gas credit card.
 Drivers must pump their own gas and only unleaded regular gas is to be purchased.
 State vehicles must be returned with at least a half of a tank of gas.